Navigation

 How does a local anaesthetic work?

 A local anaesthetic works by blocking the way your nerves carry pain signals to your brain.
 This numbing effect lasts for a short while.
-You’re still awake and aware of what’s going on around you, but you can’t feel any pain, usually just some touch and pressure sensations instead.
+You’re still awake and aware of what’s going on around you, but you can’t feel any pain.
+You usually just feel some touch and pressure sensations instead.

 When would I have a local anaesthetic?